 File photo: A woman casts her vote during parliamentary elections at a polling station in Giza governorate, Egypt, October 19, 2015 (Reuters)

-The election authority will announce the final results on 18 December if no run-off is required.
+The final result will be announced on 18 December if no run-off is required.

 The candidates running for the presidency include incumbent President Abdel-Fattah El-Sisi, competing for a third term in office with the electoral symbol of a star, as well as Farid Zahran, the leftist opposition Social Democratic Party candidate, represented by a sun symbol.

 The list also includes Abdel-Sanad Yamama, the candidate of Egypt's oldest liberal party, the Wafd, represented by the symbol of a palm tree, as well as Hazem Omar, the Republican People’s Party candidate, with a ladder symbol.